 At the age of 15, Franzen started a three year long, intensive German and French education at the Robert Schumann Technical Institute in eastern Belgium.
 This included 20 hours of art classes per week.
 This was followed by a two-year-interlude, during which Franzen worked both in and close to nature as a woodcutter and creative nature-pedagogue for children.
 These experiences gave Franzen a new perspective on working with mediums beyond the two dimensions, and made him recognise his love for art that required intense work of the hands.

 In 2003 he continued his artistic education by entering the Art Academy in Maastricht, where he acquired structured knowledge and skills that fostered a hard working ethic.
 He graduated in 2008 with a Bachelor of Fine Arts.

-After his graduation, Franzen stayed in Maastricht where he works as an independent artist.
-Over the last few years, he has developed a serious production ethic, which links clearly to both the importance of spirituality in his life, and the great degree of abstraction in his art.
+After his graduation, Franzen stayed in Maastricht where he now works as an independent artist.
+Over the last few years he has developed a serious production ethic, which links clearly to both the importance of spirituality in his life and the great degree of abstraction in his art.
 He works in two different studios; one is bright and small, where he does his drawings and most of his delicate and meditative pieces.
 The other is a big, post-industrial space, where he is able to develop his biggest and roughest pieces.
-Both places reflect the universality of his character as both a human being and an artist, and his dualistic nature as a creator.
+Both places reflect the universality of his character as both a human-being and an artist, and his dualistic nature as a creator.
 Most importantly, these two places show how his work is deeply rooted in an organized private experience, which results from deep self-reflectivity, conscious seclusion and isolation, and his overall devotion to, and knowledge of, art.